NeRC: Neural Ranging Correction through Differentiable Moving Horizon Location Estimation: Real-Time Field Test

 (2) {\it CPU overhead on mobile phones.} CPU and memory usage on the mobile device (Snapdragon 8+ Gen 1, 12 GB RAM) were measured using Android Studio’s live profiler \cite{xu2023practically,chen2024quantifying} under two conditions: with and without server connection. \autoref{fig: cpu_overhead} shows snapshots of the live profiling results.
 Our app, GnssQuest, demonstrates efficient performance in both cases.
 When the server is disconnected, average CPU usage is around 2\%, peaking at 13\%.
 The peak CPU usage is caused by map retrieval.
 Enabling the server connection adds only about 1\% additional CPU load.
 Mean memory usage is approximately 280 MB without the server, increasing by just around 10 MB when the connection is active.

-(3) {\it GPU overhead on the edge server.} The edge server running NeRC only performs in the inference mode, and the deployed neural model is trained offline in advance.
+(3) {\it GPU overhead on the edge server.} The edge server runs NeRC only in the inference mode.
 We trigger ``\verb|nvidia-smi|" programmatically to log the usage of the server's GPU and its memory per second.
 The average usage of GPU memory across 123 samples is 1.4 GB, while the free GPU memory is up to 4.5 GB.
 Moreover, the average utilization of the GPU is just 4.8\%.
 Thus, our NeRC model is lightweight enough to run on common consumer-level GPUs, such as the NVIDIA RTX 2060 we used.

 (4) {\it Computational latency on the edge server.} We logged the inference time of NeRC on the edge server to evaluate its computational efficiency.
-On average, computing a location from a single epoch of measurements takes 100 ms, with a median latency of 98 ms. The inference time is closely influenced by the size of the neural network, the horizon length used in the MHE, and the performance of the GPU.
+On average, computing a location from a single epoch of measurements takes 100 ms, with a median latency of 98 ms. Inference time is closely influenced by the neural network size, the horizon length used in MHE, and the GPU's performance.
 Using a smaller neural network or horizon size on a more powerful GPU can reduce the latency.

-(5) {\it End-to-end latency:} We define the end-to-end latency as the time interval required for the app to send raw measurements to the edge server and receive the localization results in return \cite{duan2024biguide,ding2025rag}.
+(5) {\it End-to-end latency:} We define the end-to-end latency as the time interval required for the app to send raw measurements to the edge server and receive localization results in return \cite{duan2024biguide,ding2025rag}.
 Accordingly, we measured this latency on the client side.
 The end-to-end latency includes both the server-side computation time and the communication delay over the WLAN.
 In our experiment, the mean end-to-end latency was 246 ms, and the median was 225 ms. Given that our system operates at 1 Hz (i.e., Android collects raw GNSS measurements once per second), this level of latency has a negligible impact on the system’s real-time performance.